Skadden, Arps, Slate, Meagher & Flom: Rankings

-In 2015 and 2016, Skadden was the fourth largest law firm in the U.S. by revenue.
-In the 2015 Global 100 survey by The American Lawyer, Skadden ranked as the fourth-highest grossing law firm in the world.
-In 2016, Skadden had approximately 1,700 attorneys in 22 offices; in 2011, the firm had approximately 1,900 attorneys in 23 offices.
-Measured by the number of attorneys, Skadden is the fifth largest law firm in New York and 12th largest in the United States.
+In 2015 and 2016, Skadden was the fourth-largest law firm in the U.S. by revenue.
+In the 2015 Global 100 survey by The American Lawyer, it ranked as the fourth-highest grossing law firm in the world.
+In 2016, the firm had approximately 1,700 attorneys in 22 offices.

 In 2016, Skadden was 187th on Forbes list of America's Largest Private Companies by revenue.
-In 2015, Skadden became the first law firm ever to handle more than $1 trillion in M&A deals in a single year and, for the third time in six years, the Financial Times "Innovative Lawyers" report named Skadden the most innovative law firm in North America.
+In 2015, it became the first law firm to ever handle more than $1 trillion in M&A deals in a single year and, for the third time in six years, the Financial Times "Innovative Lawyers" report named Skadden the most innovative law firm in North America.

+In 2025, the firm was ranked fifth-largest in the world by revenue, and fifteenth-largest by number of attorneys, with nearly 1800 on its roster.